dgatwood/VISCAPTZ/README.md

        Once you start this operation, any existing calibration data is immediately discarded,
        because it would interfere with recalibration.
+       Make a backup of your .viscaptz.conf file before you start, just in case the calibration fails.

 This software will ask you to move the gimbal first left, then right, then up, and then down.
 This defines the boundaries of motion for calibration purposes.
 If